 *Apply early if interested in financial aid or on-campus housing.

 Graduate students who have officially left their program, been dismissed or need to change their graduate program are not eligible for reenrollment.
-Please contact University Admissions at 410-704-2113 or grads AT_TOWSON to apply to a new program.
+Please contact the Admissions Office at 410-704-2113 or grads AT_TOWSON to apply to a new program.

 Degree-seeking Undergraduate & Second Bachelor's students who did not attend TU for at least one Spring or Fall term must submit a reenrollment application along with a $25 non-refundable fee.